Prayer Information

 The number 14 symbolizes kingship, deliverance, and salvation.
 For example, 14 is the numeric value of the name David, the great king of Israel.

 One version of the Jesus Prayer has 12 words with the line Son of God.
 This version has 14 words; with the line Son of the living God.
-I like this version because it is through Jesus, our King, that we are delivered from sin and receive salvation.

 to top of page